All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Is compounded tirzepatide as strong as brand Mounjaro?

-Compounded tirzepatide contains the same active ingredient at the same dosage.
+Compounded tirzepatide contains compounded formulations of the active ingredient at the same dosage.
 The difference is in the delivery method (syringe vs. auto-injector pen) and cost.
 Efficacy is equivalent when sourced from a licensed compounding pharmacy.

 How long do I need to stay on it?